 The ex-Gurkha pensioner in the left hand image above stands in front of what remains of his home.
 The picture in the middle shows one of the hundreds of landslides caused by the earthquakes.
 The picture on the right shows all that remains of a village school.
 Text books can be seen scattered amongst the stones.
 Fortunately, the main earthquake on 25 April occurred on a Saturday and therefore the schools were empty.

 In October 2015 I visited Nepal to see how the communities of serving and ex-Gurkhas were coping with the aftermath of the April and May earthquakes.
 I wanted to do this both as Colonel of The Royal Gurkha Rifles and as a Trustee of the Gurkha Welfare Trust (GWT) so I could better understand what more the serving Brigade and the GWT could do to help.
 Those affected are showing remarkable fortitude in trying to re-build their lives but there is still much to be done as these photographs show.
-All royalties from sales of 'The Gurkhas: 200 Years of Service to the Crown' go to the GWT.
+All royalties from sales of my book 'The Gurkhas: 200 Years of Service to the Crown' go to the GWT.
 There is little doubt that these funds, along with other monies raised by the GWT, will be well spent helping repair the damage done by the earthquakes as communities prepare for the onset of winter.